 Modern societies are inherently patriarchal.
 That is, our norms have been constructed in a way that privileges men.
 This includes within relationships.
 The same values that maintain gender inequality also create damaging aspirations for men and women.
 These place a high value on the male being strong, powerful and sexually prolific.
 Men are therefore socialised into an understanding that womanising and sexual recklessness, where the female exists largely for his pleasure, are qualities they should cultivate.

 Much evidence points to feelings of inferiority at the heart of infidelity.
-Low self esteem and belief in their own attractiveness or external appeal, results in people philandering in order to feel that they are not worthless.
-In these cases, a person cheats in order to validate themselves.
+Low self-esteem and belief in their own attractiveness or external appeal, results in people philandering to feel that they are not worthless.
+In these cases, a person cheats to validate themselves.

 [P1] Male aspirations are formed by social norms [P2] Contemporary norms believe the ideal man is superior to women [P3] A believe in one's own superiority causes cheating

 [Rejecting P3] Cheating is often caused by a feeling of inferiority